Robbiekruszynski/Animal-Shelter/README.md

 ## Setup/Installation Requirements

-* Clone to your computer via Github account.
+* Clone to your computer via Github: https://github.com/iwestgate931/Animal-Shelter.git.
 * You can view the code in your preferred text editor.
 * View the website itself in Google Chrome or your preferred web browser.

 ## Known Bugs

-N/A
+As of 01/09/19, there are no known bugs.

 ## Support and contact details

-N/A
+iwestgate@hotmail.com, robbiekruszynski@gmail.com, dbanks9@gmail.com

 ## Technologies Used